-Nearly everyone who is HIV positive has questions about HIV that have never been answered – by your doctor, your friends or general reading.
+Nearly everyone who is living with HIV has a question that has never been answered – by their doctor, friends or general reading.

 This is a shame because nearly everything is easy to explain.

-Finding out you are positive can be difficult, but it does get easier.
-The experience of coming to terms with HIV can even become very positive and life-changing.
+Although finding out you are positive can be difficult, it does get easier.
+Coming to terms with HIV can even become positive and life-changing.
+You can still do everything you wanted to do before.

 Understanding your own health and treatment can help you feel more confident when talking to your doctor.
 It can also help you feel more in control when other things in life might be difficult.
 Supporting other people as an advocate can also be a positive experience.

 HIV treatment (ART) is one of the most important successes of modern medicine.
-The science behind ART can be exciting.
+The science behind ART is exciting.

 - Treatment is now more effective and easier to take than ever before.